primer/css/pages/css/components/toasts.md

 ## Toast animation

-The toast will animate in and out from the bottom left of the viewport.
+The `Toast--animateIn` and `Toast--animateOut` modifier classes can be used to animate the toast in and out from the bottom.

 ```html title="Toast animating"
 <div class="p-1">